 WHAT: Volunteers will restore Washington Park Arboretum through removing invasive species, weeding collections, and mulching planting beds.

-- Bring your own water, and snacks.
+- Bring your own beverages, and snacks for the work day.

 QUESTIONS?
 Contact our Volunteer Department at email@example.com or phone at 206-325-4510.